 Children born at the beginning of the year had more time to develop physically, which gave them an early advantage.
 Then they got positive reinforcement with feedback, results, and encouragement to keep going.

-They ended both having more opportunity to practice more and wanting to practice more, which kept them going.
+They ended up both having more opportunities to practice more and wanting to practice more, which kept them going.

 The 10.000-hour rule